Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Introduction:

 \section{Introduction:}

 Complex dynamic phenomena are ubiquitous in natural sciences, social sciences, and engineering \cite{naldi2010mathematical,pareschi2013interacting,helfmann2021statistical,Helfmann2021}.
 In many cases, their study has been performed using agent-based models (ABM) also known as interacting particle systems (IPS).
-The dynamics of those models in the thermodynamic (mean-field) limit undergo phase transitions -- bifurcations in nonlinear dynamics terminology ~\cite{ChayesPanferov2010, CGPS2020}.
-The exploration of the dynamics of these systems typically involves extensive numerical simulation scenarios for a very large number, $N$, of interacting agents.
-However, extensive numerical simulations of huge ensembles of agents --to explore the dynamics of such ABM--- can be truly challenging and this impedes the widespread utilization of these models.
-Coarse-graining methodologies become, therefore, necessary in order to reduce this complexity.
+The dynamics of those models in the thermodynamic (mean-field) limit undergo phase transitions -- bifurcations in non-linear dynamics terminology ~\cite{ChayesPanferov2010, CGPS2020}.
+The exploration of the dynamics of these systems typically involves extensive numerical simulation scenarios for a very large number, $N$, of interacting agents that can be truly challenging and impedes the widespread utilization of these models.
+Therefore, coarse-graining methodologies become necessary in order to reduce this complexity.
 Reducing the dimensionality of an ABM can be achieved by defining collective variables that are capable of accurately describing the full dynamics of such large systems in terms of a relatively small number of observables \cite{gross2006epidemic,winkelmann2021mathematical,zagli2023dimension}; or discovering those by data mining \cite{liu2014coarse,liu2015equation,fabiani2023tasks}.